FirebaseExtended/bolt/docs/language.md

-# Firebase Bold Security and Modeling Language
+# Firebase Bolt Security and Modeling Language

 This language is meant to be used as a convenient front-end to the existing Firebase JSON-based rules language.